Ne0re0/Notes/Reconnaissance.md

 ping -s packet_size -c ping_number hostname
 ```

+Note :
-Note : MS Windows Firewall blocks ping by default
+- MS Windows Firewall blocks ping by default
+- A ping ttl is commonly set to 128 bits on windows servers but 64 on Linux

 Why we didn’t get a ping reply:
 - The destination computer is not responsive; (still booting up, turned off, the OS has crashed)
 - It is unplugged from the network, or there is a faulty network device across the path.
 - A firewall is configured to block such packets.
-The firewall might be a piece of software running on the system itself or a separate network appliance.
 - Your system is unplugged from the network.

 ### Traceroute